| I read an article recently about a home improvement con

 in the quest to achieve selfish ends.
 The first and most important step toward

+understanding ethics is recognizing this reality.
 Why then, its fair to ask do we extol honesty and

 forthrightness?
 Why do we really